7 Things Not to Say to Someone Living in a Retirement Community

 Why don’t your children take care of you?

 It’s a personal decision to move into a retirement community.
 Asking someone why their children aren’t taking care of them can come across harsh and judgmental.
 Many people choose to live in a retirement community so that their children are not burdened with being the primary caregiver.
 This allows them to maintain a rich relationships as parent and child.
+Some of them are also suffering from dementia and they may need professional dementia support that can be provided by the experts at an assisted living community.

 Don’t you miss your independence?